Spacial/awesome-csirt/README.md

 - [Domain Goodness](https://www.blackhillsinfosec.com/domain-goodness-learned-love-ad-explorer/) – How I Learned to LOVE AD Explorer
 - [Yet another sdclt UAC bypass](http://blog.sevagas.com/?Yet-another-sdclt-UAC-bypass): As often with UAC, the flaw comes from an auto-elevated process.
 These processes have the particularity to run with high integrity level without prompting the local admin with the usual UAC window.
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development): windows kernel security development.
+- [An introduction to privileged file operation abuse on Windows](https://offsec.provadys.com/intro-to-file-operation-abuse-on-Windows.html): This is a (bit long) introduction on how to abuse file operations performed by privileged processes on Windows for local privilege escalation (user to admin/system), and a presentation of available techniques, tools and procedures to exploit these types of bugs.

 #### Active Directory

 - [Gaining Domain Admin from Outside Active Directory](https://markitzeroday.com/pass-the-hash/crack-map-exec/2018/03/04/da-from-outside-the-domain.html), using [Responder](https://github.com/lgandx/Responder)(LLMNR/NBT-NS/mDNS Poisoner and NTLMv1/2 Relay)